 The SOIL Culture

-The mission of School of Integrated Living (SOIL) is to inspire and empower students to live responsible and creative lives by providing experiential education in integrated living and regenerative systems.
+The mission of School of Integrated Living (SOIL) is to inspire and empower participants to live responsible and creative lives by providing experiential education in integrated living and regenerative systems.

 We envision a world where self-reliant, interdependent, and nature-connected people are deeply engaged in their local and global communities.
 These passionate people will make informed and responsible choices for their basic needs (food, shelter, water, and medicine), understand their impact on society, forge real connections with themselves and others, and ultimately contribute to a more sustainable and just world for all.